February 28 – March 1, 2026

 Each athlete will contribute to their team’s Biathlon BC Club Challenge Award.
 Each challenge will contribute points towards an aggregate score.
 The club with the highest aggregate score will win the Biathlon BC Club Challenge Award.

-Sunday: Individual Races
+Sunday: Individual Format Competition

-- U11 Ecoaims category
+- U11 Category

 - 2.5km Individual